Alignment-free sequence analysis: Mutation distances (Kr)

-Length distribution of k-mismatch common substrings

-This approach uses the program kmacs to calculate longest common substrings with up to k mismatches for a pair of DNA sequences.
-The phylogenetic distance between the sequences can then be estimated from a local maximum in the length distribution of the k-mismatch common substrings.

 Methods based on the number of (spaced) word matches

 and

 These approachese are variants of the $D_2$ statistics that counts the number of $k$-mer matches between two sequences.
 They improve the simple $D_2$ statistics by taking the background distribution of the compared sequences into account.

 MASH

 This is an extremely fast method that uses the MinHash bottom sketch strategy for estimating the Jaccard index of the multi-sets of $k$-mers of two input sequences.
 That is, it estimates the ratio of $k$-mer matches to the total number of $k$-mers of the sequences.
 This can be used, in turn, to estimate the evolutionary distances between the compared sequences, measured as the number of substitutions per sequence position since the sequences evolved from their last common ancestor.

 Slope-Tree

 This approach calculates a distance value between two protein sequences based on the decay of the number of $k$-mer matches if $k$ increases.